wamp-proto/wamp-proto/rfc/text/advanced/rpc_progressive_call_results.md

 A *Callee* that does not support progressive results SHOULD ignore any `INVOCATION.Details.receive_progress` flag.

-A *Callee* that supports progressive results, but does not support call cancelling is considered by the *Dealer* to not support progressive results.
+A *Callee* that supports progressive results, but does not support call canceling is considered by the *Dealer* to not support progressive results.

 **Timeouts**